johnandersen777/johnandersen777.github.io/content/a_guide_to_good.md

 ### Why is "God has no name" Important

 For some context to help others understand, in [Warhammer 40k](https://www.reddit.com/r/Warhammer40k/comments/2un3jz/why_does_the_emperor_does_not_want_to_be/), there is an issue where the Emperor is seen as a god, illustrating how concepts can gain immense power.
-[Sapiens](https://en.wikipedia.org/wiki/Sapiens:_A_Brief_History_of_Humankind) use narative to create shared contexts, and when combined with bureaucracy, these narratives can take on entity-like qualities.
+[Sapiens](https://en.wikipedia.org/wiki/Sapiens:_A_Brief_History_of_Humankind) use narrative to create shared contexts, and when combined with bureaucracy, these narratives can take on entity-like qualities.
 The way a bureaucracy interacts with individuals can make its presence almost indistinguishable from a single entity—for example, the DMV remains "the DMV" regardless of who works there; the entity is the message, not the messenger (a concept inspired by RZA's writings).

 The proliferation of phones has made digital identity nearly a requirement in modern city societies.
 As AI becomes more widespread, it will integrate into infrastructure even more deeply than phones have, forming an intelligent mesh that envelops our daily activities.
 This integration will tie into governance—indeed, automating governance is often one of the first applications pursued with new technologies.
 We must be cautious: large-scale AI governance could lead to what is noted as the "AI God Empress problem," similar to the Emperor's dilemma in Warhammer 40k.

 AI will become so pervasive and powerful that we must act now to shape the cultural mindset of our future selves.
 Those in power may try to dismiss concerns and obscure truths, but [we must remain vigilant](https://www.biblegateway.com/passage/?search=Mark%2013%3A37&version=ESV).
 Do not accept the centralization of all-knowing, all-influencing power.
 Instead, reclaim that power by decentralizing and distributing it through more localized governance.
 Anchor this governance in transparent values rather than in specific religions or ideologies.
 Identify the core values of your religion, values like love and respect for one another and the Earth.
 Use those values to align policy.
 Root cause.

-The Unitied States of America is a collective of autonomus entities (states and the people in them) who come together uphold truths to be self-evident, that all are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
+The United States of America is a collective of autonomous entities (states and the people in them) who come together uphold truths to be self-evident, that all are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
 Keep it that way, do not let anyone divide this country, do harm to anyone, or start any wars.
 United we stand, in peace, love, and respect for one another.

 ## A Guide to Good